 Use of generative artificial intelligence (AI): The use of generative artificial intelligence (AI) tools, such as ChatGPT, is not acceptable for the writing of essays.
+You may use AI tools, for activities such as researching and refining your ideas, or drafting an outline to organize your thoughts-but not for generating prose.
+All writing submitted in this course must be your own.
+If in doubt, please ask me for clarification and advice.

 See Western's site for AI guidance or to the Centre for Teaching and Learning's resources on academic integrity and AI.

-Please review the Department of History's shared policies and statements for all undergraduate courses at: https://history.uwo.ca/undergraduate/program\module\information/policies.html for important information regarding accessibility options, make-up exams, medical accommodations, health and wellness, academic integrity, plagiarism, and more.
+Please review the Department of History's shared policies and statements for all undergraduate courses at: https://history.uwo.ca/undergraduate/program_module_information/policies.html for important information regarding accessibility options, make-up exams, medical accommodations, health and wellness, academic integrity, plagiarism, and more.